lml/fine_print/README.md

   the given contracts for certain controller actions

 These methods take a list of contract names to check, along with an options hash.
+If no contract names are provided, or if :all is passed to one of the methods, ALL existing contracts will be required or skipped.

 The options hash can include any options you could pass to a `before_filter`, e.g. `only` and `except`, plus the FinePrint-specific option